 Strength training is important to achieve longevity and when we talk about endurance most of the people will relate to those skinny marathon runners.
 But muscle endurance is something that derives lifters confused.

 Training for muscle endurance and muscle strength are two different methods that play an influential role in achieving superior hypertrophy gains.

-This article is about muscular endurance vs muscular strength, but our intention is not to decide which one is better but to make you aware of the benefits of both training methods.
+This article is going to cover every detail about muscular endurance vs muscular strength, but our intention is not to decide which one is better but to make you aware of the benefits of both training methods.
 Ahead in this article, we will also be educating you about the right process to help you strengthen both.

 What is muscular endurance?